GloatHub

 binary/wasm

-Gloat takes your Clojure or YAMLScript source code and compiles it through multiple stages to produce standalone executables, WebAssembly modules, or shared libraries.
+Gloat takes your Clojure or YAMLScript source code and compiles it through multiple stages to produce standalone executables, WebAssembly modules, or shared libraries; for 20+ OS/Architecture combinations.

 Each intermediate format can be output for inspection or further processing.